TNO/ChaProEV/docs/scenario.md

 ## legs
-Legs are vehicle movements between two locations .You can modify existing legs or create new ones by copying exisiting ones (copy everything under '[legs.code]', where code is the name of your leg).
+Legs are vehicle movements between two locations.
+You can modify existing legs or create new ones by copying exisiting ones (copy everything under '[legs.code]', where code is the name of your leg).
 You need to have all the elements below.